 Our department offers one residency and two fellowship programs.
 Our seven-year Neurosurgery Residency, led by J Mocco, MD, MS, is accredited by the Accreditation Council for Graduate Medical Education and is one of the most competitive residency programs in the country.

-Our Neurocritical Care Fellowship, led by Errol Gordon, MD, is a two-year training program accredited by the United Council of Neurological Subspecialties (UCNS).
+Our Neurocritical Care Fellowship led by Neha S. Dangayach, MD, is a two-year training program accredited by the United Council of Neurological Subspecialties (UCNS).
 Fellows are trained in the direct management of subarachnoid hemorrhage, acute subdural hematoma, large ischemic stroke, and intracerebral hemorrhage.

 Our department also offers a Medical Student Sub-Internship in neurosurgery, led by John M. Caridi, MD.
 This is a four week elective rotation designed to enhance medical students’ exposure to neurosurgical disease and central nervous system pathology.
 “Sub-I”s encounter a hands on experience in a wide range of adult and pediatric neurosurgical diseases, patient care, procedures in operating rooms.